alphagov/govuk-frontend/src/govuk/components/summary-list/README.md

 ## Guidance and Examples

-Find out when to use the details component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/summary-list).
+Find out when to use the summary list component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/summary-list).

 ## Component options